Introduction to Configuring ADF Faces

 When you use the overview editor to add or edit entries

-declaratively, JDeveloper automatically updates the web.xml
+declaratively, JDeveloper automatically updates the web.xml file for you.

 2.

-To edit the XML code directly in the web.xml
+To edit the XML code directly in the web.xml file, click Source at the bottom of the

 editor window.